 Got a budding scientist on your hands that wants to run their very own science lab?
 This is a fantastic activity for kids to put their investigation skills to the test.
 Make sure you use test tubes and beakers for the best lab experience.
 Don’t forget the lab coat.
 Your young scientists will love this investigative activity exploring the differences between baking soda and baking powder.

 Like our bottle rockets, in this activity we are capturing the CO2 gases that result from a baking soda and vinegar reaction.
-Using our STEM skills we tested different ratios to see how it affects the appearance of our Ground Hog!
-This Ground Hog Day Balloon STEM activity could be easily adapted for any theme and is super easy to do.
+Using our STEM skills we tested different ratios to see how it affects the inflating of our balloons.
+We have done this experiment for Groundhog Day and Halloween.
+It is great fun and can be easily adapted for any theme and is super easy to do.

 After years of failure we finally found success making slime with contact lens solution and baking soda.
 Well it didn’t take long for the kids to start asking… what would happen if we added vinegar?
 And our Erupting Volcano Slime was born!